loading spinner

 5. Master the Science of Habit Formation

-When it comes to how to change yourself, nothing is more powerful than habits.
+When it comes to how to change yourself completely, nothing is more powerful than habits.
 As Aristotle said, "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."

 Modern science confirms this ancient wisdom.
 According to research by neurobiologists, habits form through a four-stage process: CUE-CRAVING-RESPONSE-REWARD